A Session Type System for Asynchronous Unreliable Broadcast Communication: Type Soundness, Type Safety, and Progress

 The next definition captures the interaction of processes at the type level. \begin{defi}[Linear Context Advancement] Advancement relation, $\tadvance$, over linear contexts is defined as: \begin{itemize} \itemsep{0mm} \item $\Delta, \aggr s: \ctype{c}{\tout{\beta} T_1}, s: \ctype{c}{\tin{\beta} T_2} \tadvance \Delta, \aggr s: \ctype{c+1}{T_1}, s: \ctype{c+1}{T_2}$. \item $\Delta, \aggr s: \ctype{c}{\tsel{l_i: T_i}}, s: \ctype{c}{\tbranchOn{l_i: T_i'}} \tadvance \Delta, \aggr s: \ctype{c+1}{T_k}, s: \ctype{c+1}{T_k'}$. \item $\Delta, s: \ctype{c}{\tout{\beta} T_1}, \aggr s: \ctype{c}{\tin{\beta} T_2} \tadvance \Delta, s: \ctype{c+1}{T_1}, \aggr s: \ctype{c+1}{T_2}$ \item $\Delta, \set{s: \ctype{c}{T_i}}_{i \in I} \tadvance \Delta$ \end{itemize} \end{defi}

-The first two cases of linear context advancement define session interaction at type level and aligns with broadcasting and selection interactions.
+The first two cases of linear context advancement define session interaction at type level and align with broadcasting and selection interactions.
 The third case aligns with the session gather interaction.
-The third case indicates that a linear context advances by reducing in size.
+The fourth case indicates that a linear context advances by reducing in size.
 The definition aligns with the fact that processes may drop $s$-endpoints due to rules \Recover, \BRecover, \True, and \False.

 The next lemma shows that the well-formedness of $\Delta$ is preserved by linear context inclusion and linear context advancement.

 \begin{lem} Let $\Delta$ be well-formed.
 If $\Delta \tadvance \Delta'$ then $\Delta'$ is well-formed. \end{lem}